AnOrdinaryPeople/ai-sandbox/README.md

 # AI Sandbox

 A straightforward sandbox setup using Dev Containers for experimenting with various pretrained models.
-Built on `nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04`, including Python 3.10 and some AI libraries.
-While the image size is quite large, approximately 18.89GB, the inclusion of GPU support and a variety of AI libraries justifies the size.
+Built on `pytorch/pytorch:2.3.1-cuda11.8-cudnn8-devel`, including Python 3.10 and some AI libraries.
+While the image size is quite large, approximately 18.08GB, the inclusion of GPU support, development tools, and a variety of AI libraries justifies the size.

 ## Setup